We’ve put together a list of hints and tips for making sure things you record (or stream live) are to the best quality possible.

 - Keep extra noise to a minimum.
 It’s not possible to eliminate every sound, but getting rid of as many as possible helps bring what you’re recording to the fore.
 Think about sounds you might not even notice usually – is the washing machine running?

 - Speak clearly, aiming at a point behind whatever is recording your voice.
 Try talking to the far wall.
-If it helps, stick a photo of someone else behind the microphone and talk to that.
+If it helps, stick a photo of someone else behind whatever is doing the recording and talk to that.

 - Unless you’re aiming for the ‘selfie’ effect, make sure you’re filming in landscape mode.
 This isn’t to say that landscape is necessarily ‘better’ – if you think what you’re doing will come across better in portrait, please feel free.